haewons-tanzu/haewons-tanzu.github.io/_posts/2020-11-03-integrating-gemfire-scg.md

 Once it is created successfully, it should have dashboard with link "https://my-gateway.cfapps.haas-xxx.pez.pivotal.io/scg-dashboard".

 {: .box-error}
 **Error:** If you met the error with "<b>Service broker error: env cannot be null</b>" using Spring Cloud Gateway for VMware Tanzu 1.0.11, please check environment values in your app.
-In this case, you can add mock value in Apps Manager > Application Info > Settings > User Provided Environment Variables.
-(For example, Key=APP_NAME, Value=app1) And then, you can try to bind application again.
-It will work.
 It seems bug. :(
-+

 You can check it with cf cli as below:
-+
 ```shell
 $ cf curl /v2/apps/$(cf app app1 --guid)/summary | jq -r .environment_json
 ```

+In this case, you can add mock value in Apps Manager > Application Info > Settings > User Provided Environment Variables.
+(For example, Key=APP_NAME, Value=app1) And then, you can try to bind application again.
+It will work.

 ### 2. Deploy applications